NessieCircuits/Riotee_MSP430Fram/README.md

 ## Memory map

 The MSP430FR5962 has a total of 128kB FRAM.
-Unfortunately, the interrupt vector table lives in the middle of this memory so the 128kB cannot be used contiguosly.
-Instead they are separated into two regions.
+Unfortunately, the interrupt vector table lives in the middle of this memory so the 128kB cannot be used contiguously.
+Instead, they are separated into two regions.
 The lower region starts at 0x4000 and ends at 0xFF80 where the IVT lives.
 The upper region starts at 0xFFFF and ends at 0x24000.
 The code/data for this firmware also has to be placed within this area.